jgraham91/Final-Project-Tableau/README.md

 # Final-Project-Tableau

 ## Project/Goals
-I want to figure out the trends in global and country deaths over the last 20 years that are decreasing and increasing.
+I wanted to figure out the trends in global and country deaths over the last 20 years that are decreasing and increasing.
 I plan to tell a data story which shows what ways civilations are improving in regards to human longevity and which ways it is getting worse.

 ## Process

-1. I went through the data set and experiment with different figures to understand the data.
+1. I went through the data set and experimented with different figures to understand the data.
 Then I chose the story I want to tell with the data.
-2. 2.
-I calculated the percent change in total death numbers per cause between 1990 and 2019.
+2. I calculated the percent change in total death numbers per cause between 1990 and 2019.
 3. I created a Tableau dashboard that showed my data and conveyed a data story.

 ## Results